AdobeDocs/workfront.it-IT/help/quicksilver/timesheets/create-and-manage-timesheets/log-time.md

 1. Nel pannello a sinistra, seleziona **Aggiornamenti**.
 1. Clic **Tempo di connessione**. <!-- did Anna B change the casing for this button?
 If yes and if she changed it for the other areas, update screen shot too-->

-   Viene visualizzata la finestra di dialogo Log Time (Tempo registro).
+   Viene visualizzata la finestra di dialogo Registra ora.

    >[!TIP]
    >